 For the bookmark project I’m sharing today, I’ve included both an SVG file and PDF file sized for an 8 x 8 pad or 12 x 12 pad, for downloading.
 That way you can use the provided file on any electronic cutting machine OR cut the bookmarks by hand.
 (They are a simple shape, so it doesn’t take long to cut these out.)
 I’ve also included the cut file for the Read/Dream phrase.

-Find the download link under the supply list.
+Find the download link for theses easy paper bookmarks under the supply list.

 Ready to make the bookmarks?